 All 12 regional Reserve Bank Districts are involved in the production of their Beige Book report, which is compiled into a single publication.

 Where is the Beige Book published?

 When is the Beige Book published?

-The Beige Book is published eight times per year before the FOMC meetings (January, March, April, June, July, September, October, December).
+The Beige Book is published eight times per year, generally posted two weeks before the FOMC meetings (January, March, April, June, July, September, October, December).